Speed dating goes 'halal' in Muslim-majority Malaysia

 "I can tell people are looking for something new," she said.

-The founders have organized the event twice in Kuala Lumpur.
+The founders have organised the event twice in Kuala Lumpur.
 The first time in May when about 80 people joined, and the second time last week with 60 hopefuls.

 About 2,300 people have signed up to attend a session, most of them urban professionals between the ages of 25 to 35.